-Former Penn State head coach Joe Paterno, the winningest coach in major college football history, has died, ESPN reports
+Former Penn State head coach Joe Paterno, the winningest coach in major college football history, has died, ESPN reports.
+He was 85.

 Paterno's passing comes after a two-month bout with lung cancer that was discovered on November 18, nine days after losing his head coaching job at Penn State.